DinoChiesa/Apigee-Edge-OIDC-Demonstration/Readme.md

   - set the callback URL to ... for example http://dinochiesa.github.io/openid-connect/callback-handler.html
   - add a custom attribute, called "logo-url" with value of an url for an image, eg, https://www.marketingtechblog.com/wp-content/uploads/2010/06/example-logo-660x330.png
-    This will be displayed in the login-and-consent screen at runtime.
+    This will be displayed to the user at runtime, by the login-and-consent web app when ascertaining consent.

 10. Kick off the login by using http://dinochiesa.github.io/openid-connect/link-builder2.html